Palladium (Prague): Security workers torturing people controversy

 In September 2025, Police of the Czech Republic published an appeal to the public to help them identify multiple victims, whose faces were severaly injured in the published stills from video recordings.
 The case was opened when a young foreign national got into a verbal dispute with workers in the food court.
 Palladium's security workers then dragged the man into the generally unaccassible evacuation staircase, pepper sprayed him, stripped him, severely whipped his back with his own belt and then robbed him before throwing him out onto the street.
 The perpetrators recorded the whole torture on their mobile phones.
 The victim reported the attack.
 Police investigation led to confiscation of a mobile phone of one of the security workers, uncovering multiple older videos of people being brutally assaulted by the Palladium's security within the fire evacuation staircase.
 The victims, some of whom were probably homeless, were brutally kicked, beaten by fists as well as by collapsible batons.
-Some of the videos showed victims also being cut by knives and scissors.
+Some of the videos showed victims also being cut and stabbed by knives and scissors.
 Other videos showed the security members knocking out the victim's teeth with a collapsible baton, or forcing another victim to masturbate.
 A member of Palladium's security can be heard saying while torturing his victim: "See, another tooth fell out, you will have to clean this up."

-Three security workers were charged with multitude of crimes and may face up to eight years imprisonment if convicted.
+In December 2025, the three men, two Palladium security workers and one security workers' friend, were indicted of crimes of causing bodily harm, robbery and criminal threats.
+Moreover, one of the three was also indicted of crime of expressions of sympathy for the Nazi movement.
+If convicted, the Palladium security workers may face up to ten years imprisonment.
+One of the alleged attackers is a Prague 15 vice-mayor's 19 year old son, who holds a title of a former deadlift teen champion in under 95kg category.
+During investigation, it became known that Palladium cleaning workers had repeatedly unsuccessfully complained about having to clean up blood left by security workers' "interventions", but to no avail.